sdsykes/kolmio/README.md

     [P5, P4, P9, P3, P2, P8, P6, P7, P1]
     [P8, P5, P6, P7, P3, P4, P1, P2, P9]
     [P9, P7, P2, P1, P8, P6, P5, P4, P3]

+### Webgen

+With the webgen option, the solver generates png images of the finished solutions using a png library.
+This works by compositing the pre-rotated images from the images directory.

+The steps.json file is simply a record of each position tried, with the position and rotation of each piece.

 ### Thanks